jchook/stega/README.md

 - [x] Basic proof of concept (Web demo)
 - [x] Factor-out portable TypeScript core
 - [x] CLI tool
-- [ ] Embedding/extracting consecutive chunks of data including multiple files and their metadata
 - [ ] Detection mode to predict or illustrate whether data is hidden in a PNG's LSBs
 - [ ] Efficient rewrite in Go/Rust/etc